TaiGong26/hex_device_docs/API-ArmArcher.md

 ```python
 def motor_command(self, command_type: CommandType, values: Union[List[bool], List[float], List[MitMotorCommand]]):
 ```
 Sets robotic arm motor commands with automatic validation for position and velocity commands.
-Warning!!!!Only once of command can be set at the same time.
+> **Warning!!!!**Only once of command can be set at the same time.

 Examples:
 ```python